Skip to main content

 Many of us can relate to both points of view.
 The pessimistic observer is correct to worry.
 Migrations are exceptionally difficult.
 You have to think about not just data collection continuity but also downstream reporting.
 You’re responsible for ensuring the new way of doing things is compatible or at least provides equivalent value when you switch from the old way.
 You have to consider a different set of features and apply intelligent analysis as you determine how you can take advantage of the added benefits included with the new platform.

 So, yeah, migrations are tough.
-The bright side is that much of the data quality checking can be done in an automated way.
+The bright side is that you can perform much of the data quality checking in an automated way.

-Step 1: Add Data Sentinel and monitor what’s happening in your “legacy” platform
+Step 1: Add Sentinel Insights and monitor what’s happening in your “legacy” platform

-Step 2: As you migrate, lean on Data Sentinel to catch any disparities between old and new
+Step 2: As you migrate, lean on Sentinel Insights to catch any disparities between old and new

-As you execute your migration plans, Data Sentinel can be used to compare what’s collected in the new platform to what you have in the old one.
-You can monitor updates in your development environment (the Sentinel tag can go anywhere that your TMS can), or better yet, deploy the new platform to a subset of your traffic and let your users do your testing for you.
+As you execute your migration plans, use Sentinel Insights to compare what’s collected in the new platform to what you have in the old one.
+Monitor updates in your development environment (the Sentinel tag can go anywhere that your TMS can), or simply deploy the new platform to a subset of your traffic and let your users do your testing for you.

 Step 3: Complete the migration with confidence

-If you take care of steps 1 and 2, you’ll have greater peace of mind that data gaps will be known or will simply not exist.
+If you take care of steps 1 and 2, you’ll gain greater peace of mind that you’ll know about any data gaps – or better yet, they will simply not exist.
 Nice work.

 Bonus Step 4: Ensure you’re optimizing your implementation in line with the new platform’s features